Sabiha Sertel: Exile and death, 1950-1973

-Sabiha Sertel spent the rest of her life in exile, living in Paris, Budapest, Leipzig, Moscow and Baku in Soviet Azerbaijan.
+Sabiha Sertel spent the rest of her life in exile, living in Paris, Budapest, Leipzig, Moscow, and Baku in Soviet Azerbaijan.
 While in Budapest and Leipzig, she worked in radio for the Turkish Communist Party (TKP) abroad.
-In 1958, the Sertels secretly collaborated with Nâzım Hikmet on “Bizim Radyo”, a communist-funded radio station broadcasting news to Turkey from Budapest.
+In 1958, the Sertels secretly collaborated with Nâzım Hikmet on “Bizim Radyo”, a Communist-funded radio station broadcasting news to Turkey from Budapest.
 The Sertels agreed to write news and other content as long as it was uncensored and worked from Leipzig.
 Their involvement continued until 1962.
-With Hikmet's help, they relocated to Baku where Sertel died from lung cancer on 2 September 1968.
+With Hikmet's help, they relocated to Baku where Sertel's husband died from lung cancer on September 2, 1968.

 Sertel remained a prolific author, writing her book about Tevfik Fikret, and memoirs about Nazım Hikmet and Sabahattin Ali, as well as her memoir Roman Gibi.
 The autobiography is limited to the period from 1915 to 1950, chronicling her rise and fall as a professional journalist and publisher.
-She never mentions her origins as a member of the dönme community in Salonika.
-Dönme was considered a derogatory term, especially in the new Turkish nation-state.
-It refers to Jews who underwent forced conversion to Islam in the 17th century but privately retained their beliefs and were viewed with suspicion by some Muslims.